dabrahaam/LIS545termproject-whalesandearthquakes/README.md

 ## Files Included in Repository

 - Metadata: XML metadata file adhering to DataCite metadata schema
 - Final Report: includes final Data and Metadata Profile, final PANGAEA Repository Profile, and any other Additional Details relevant to the data.
+- 15 .csv files
+- 1 .Rmd file
+- 1 .R file